 According to Aristotle, the world was based on five elements—earth, fire, water, air, and ether.
 Culinary professor Giorgos Palisidis has now created what he calls the “Aristotelian Menu,” based on foods and ingredients from northern Greece, the birthplace of the great philosopher.

-The recipes Palisidis makes today are based on archaeological findings regarding the ingredients ancient Greeks used in the kitchen.
-The dishes also combine ingredients from Chalkidiki, where the professor hails from.
+The recipes Palisidis creates nowadays are based on archaeological findings regarding the ingredients ancient Greeks used in the kitchen.
+The dishes also combine ingredients from Chalkidiki from where the professor hails.
 The use of specific fruits, herbs, wines, honey, and other such ingredients was widespread at the time of Aristotle.

 The menu of Aristotle

 The culinary professor aimed to bring the diet of the ancients to today’s table, mainly as a good basis for a healthy diet.

 Over the past three years, ten hotels and seven restaurants in the scenic Chalkidiki area have been serving the Aristotelian Menu.

 “In the four elements of Empedocles’ theory—earth, water, fire and air, Aristotle added the ether, the fifth element, to describe the unborn, indestructible, unalterable, that which combines all in one substance,” Palisidis told the Athens-Macedonian News Agency.

 “At the same time, the references of the great Greek philosopher to the basic tastes of salty, sour, sweet and bitter were accompanied by recommendations for combining at least two of them at a time, aiming at the culmination of the taste, an explosive experience,” Palisidis said.

 “This experience was later determined by the Japanese with the word ‘umami’ (which can be translated as ‘pleasant delicious flavor’) to describe an intensity of flavor similar to that found in foods such as beef, saffron, yolk, cardamon, lamb, mushroom, and truffles,” added Palisidis.